npm/npm/doc/files/package.json.md

 ## license

-You should specify a license for your package so that people know how they are permitted to use it, and any restrictions you're placing on it.
+You should specify a license for your package so that people know how they are permitted to use it, and any restrictions you’re placing on it.

-If you're using a common license such as BSD-2-Clause or MIT, add a current SPDX license identifier for the license you're using, like this:
+If you’re using a common license such as BSD-2-Clause or MIT, add a current SPDX license identifier for the license you’re using, like this:

     { "license" : "BSD-3-Clause" }